Home Memebers Publications Videos Software Contact

 PI: Prof. Friedhelm Hummel, EPFL

-This Lightohuse project aims to use AI to rapidly and accurately predict electric fields induced by brain stimulation, overcoming the computational challenges and expertise requirements of current methods such as Finite Element Method.
-The goals is to enable personalised and optimised stimulation parameters for individual patients to integrate neuromodulation into clinical practice for various neurological and psychiatric conditions.
+This Lighthouse project aims to use AI to rapidly and accurately predict electric fields induced by brain stimulation, overcoming the computational challenges and expertise requirements of current methods such as Finite Element Method.
+The goal is to enable personalised and optimised stimulation parameters for individual patients to integrate neuromodulation into clinical practice for various neurological and psychiatric conditions.